 know that your painful, distressing heartburn

-symptoms could be completely and permanently
+symptoms could be completely and permanently stopped

-stopped following an all-natural holistic therapy?
-This
+following an all-natural holistic therapy?
+This type of

-type of therapy combines specific dietary alternations
+therapy combines specific dietary alternations and

-and comprehensive lifestyle changes along with the
+comprehensive lifestyle changes along with the intake of

-well as detoxification and Candida control
+detoxification and Candida control

 protocols.

-Only by
+Only by choosing the holistic

-choosing the holistic approach, you will be able to
+approach, you will be able to eliminate your acid reflux

-eliminate your acid reflux from the root and permanently
+from the root and permanently prevent its

-prevent its recurrence.
+recurrence.